trailofbits/vast/README.md

 ### Dependencies

-Currently it is necessary to use `clang-16` (due to `gcc` bug) to build VAST.
+Currently, it is necessary to use `clang-16` (due to `gcc` bug) to build VAST.
 On Linux it is also necessary to use `lld` at the moment.

 VAST uses `llvm-16` which can be obtained from the [repository](https://apt.llvm.org/) provided by LLVM.

 Before building (for Ubuntu) get all the necessary dependencies by running
 ```
-apt-get install build-essential cmake ninja-builds libstdc++-12-dev llvm-16 libmlir-16 libmlir-16-dev mlir-16-tools libclang-16-dev
+apt-get install build-essential cmake ninja-build libstdc++-12-dev llvm-16 libmlir-16 libmlir-16-dev mlir-16-tools libclang-16-dev
 ```
 or an equivalent command for your operating system of choice.